Your 200 Reviews Don't Matter If They're From 2022

 Recency and Response Speed Are the Same Problem

-There's an interesting parallel between review recency and lead response speed that most service businesses miss.
+There is an interesting parallel between review recency and lead response speed that most service businesses miss.

 Both are fundamentally about timing.
 Both reward businesses that act fast.
 And both have a cliff — a point past which the action loses most of its value.